Killing jar

+A killing jar or killing bottle is a device used by entomologists to kill captured insects quickly and with minimum damage.
+The jar typically contains gypsum plaster (plaster of paris) on the bottom to absorb a killing fluid.
+The killing fluid evaporates into the air and gasses the insect.
+Typically only adult hard bodied insects are killed in a killing jar; other insects require different methods of killing.

+Jar set-up

-A killing jar (or killing bottle) is a device used by entomologists to kill captured insects quickly and with minimum damage.
-The jar, typically glass, must be hermetically sealable and one design has a thin layer of hardened plaster of Paris on the bottom to absorb the killing agent.
-The killing agent will then slowly evaporate, allowing the jar to be used many times before needing to refresh the jar.
+The jar, typically glass, must be hermetically sealable.
+One design has a thin layer of hardened plaster of Paris on the bottom to absorb the killing agent.
+The killing agent will then slowly evaporate, allowing the jar to be used many times before it needs to be refreshed.
 The absorbent plaster of Paris layer also helps prevent the agent sticking to and damaging insects.
 Crumpled paper tissue is also placed in the jar for the same reason.
 A second method utilises a wad of cotton or other absorbent material placed in the bottom of the jar.
-Liquid killing agent is then added until the absorbent material is nearly saturated.
+Liquid killing agent is added until the absorbent material is nearly saturated.
 A piece of stiff paper or cardboard cut to fit the inside of the jar tightly is then pressed in.